 These are easy to make especially if you have sweet potatoes leftover from Thanksgiving or another meal.
 I’ve also been known to make extra sweet potatoes just so I can have leftovers to make these muffins later.
 You can also make them with canned sweet potatoes just make sure you buy the right kind.
 Read the ingredients and make sure they aren’t packed in syrup.
 Make sure you buy the ones packed in water.
 Some might have added Splenda when they do I just rinse it off.
 I pour the whole can of sweet potatoes into a strainer when it’s in the sink.
 I turn the water on and just rinse them off.
 It helps get rid of the extra sweetness I don’t want.

-4. Pumpkin Muffins – My Natural Family
+4. Paleo Pumpkin Muffins with Almond Flour – My Natural Family

 These Paleo muffins have a texture that is more like a traditional muffin in my opinion.
 I think you’ll really love them.
 I used pumpkin puree in place of using oil which makes these babies pretty healthy.
 I used three different flours to get that nice texture which is the only way that will ever happen.
 I love the topping which gives it kind of a cinnamon sugar flavor.
 I think the topping really finishes them off with the sweetness it adds and the crunchy texture.
 You could easily add some nuts such as pecans or walnuts to the topping to make it even crunchier.